Estimated reading time: 17 minutes

 11. Do you offer critical illness life insurance?
 Who needs this?

-We don’t currently offer critical illness insurance, but it’s a great product that we’ll likely add eventually.
+We don’t currently offer critical illness insurance, but it’s a great product we’ll likely add.

 For those who are unfamiliar, critical life insurance provides additional coverage for those with medical emergencies and pays out in a lump sum if diagnosed with certain medical conditions.

-It can help relieve financial pressure if you were to become ill, and it would also help cover all the extra medical care that the government doesn’t, for example, some treatments and homecare.
+It can help relieve financial pressure if you become ill, and it would also help cover all the extra medical care that the government doesn’t, for example, some treatments and home care.

 Average Costs Of Life Insurance